HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

 The program first loads another ontology asynchronously and executes it in a sub-coroutine.
-The sub-coroutine outputs a line of information every second, and the main coroutine will be executed by `$SYS.sleep immediately after outputting `I will sleep 5 seconds`.
+The sub-coroutine outputs a line of information every second.
+And the main coroutine will be executed by `$SYS.sleep immediately after outputting `I will sleep 5 seconds`.
 (5)` Blocking.
 When the five seconds expire, the main coroutine will be woken up by the scheduler and continue execution.
 At this point, the above expression will be re-evaluated, but continue from where `$SYS.sleep(5)` is.
 Thus, the output of the above program is roughly:

 ```
 COROUTINE-3: 2022-09-01T14:50:40+0800: I will sleep 5 seconds